Satellites Programme

 MBZ-SAT

-MBZ-SAT is the most advanced satellite in the region that will provide unprecedented high-resolution images and rapidly deliver data to users worldwide.
-The satellite, set for launch in January 2025, will provide detailed images for for various applications including environmental monitoring, navigation, infrastructure management, and disaster relief, significantly aiding in the assessment and response to natural calamities.
-MBZ-SAT will have double the image capture accuracy, 4 times faster data transfer speeds and produce 10 times more images, than current capabilities.
+MBZ-SAT is the most advanced satellite in the region that provides high-resolution Earth-observation images and data to users worldwide.
+The satellite, launched on 14 January 2025, provides detailed images for for various applications including environmental monitoring, navigation, infrastructure management, and disaster relief, significantly aiding in the assessment and response to natural calamities.
+MBZ-SAT has double the image capture accuracy, 4 times faster data transfer speeds and produces 10 times more images, than its predecessor.
 The satellite is a continuation of the UAE’s broader role in fostering a sustainable, science-driven economy while enhancing the quality of life for people globally through advanced satellite capabilities.

 Facts & Figures: